dotnet/AspNetCore.Docs/aspnetcore/blazor/components/event-handling.md

 Use the [`@on{DOM EVENT}:stopPropagation`](xref:mvc/views/razor#oneventstoppropagation) directive attribute to stop event propagation, where the `{DOM EVENT}` placeholder is a [Document Object Model (DOM) event](https://developer.mozilla.org/docs/Web/Events).

-In the following example, selecting the check box prevents click events from the second child `<div>` from propagating to the parent `<div>`.
-Since propagated click events normally fire the `OnSelectParentDiv` method, selecting the second child `<div>` results in the parent div message appearing unless the check box is selected.
+In the following example, selecting the checkbox prevents click events from the second child `<div>` from propagating to the parent `<div>`.
+Since propagated click events normally fire the `OnSelectParentDiv` method, selecting the second child `<div>` results in the parent div message appearing unless the checkbox is selected.

 `Pages/EventHandlerExample7.razor`: